antonio-petricca/buddy-linux/README.md

-# Linux on Loopback devices and USB bootstrap
+# Buddy Linux

 ## Introduction

 Do you remember [Wubi Ubuntu Installer](https://en.wikipedia.org/wiki/Wubi_(software))?

-This project is either a replacement and an improvement of **Wubi**, obviously with its pros and cons.
+This project is both a replacement and an improvement of **Wubi**, obviously with its pros and cons.

 You will be able to install your [Debian](https://www.debian.org/index.it.html) (or derived) distribution on a PC without repartitioning it, simply by using a secondary/external boot device.